puppetlabs/go-libs/README.md

 Currently, `golangci-lint` cannot be reliably installed as a Go package.
 It should be installed using an alternative method, such as Homebrew.

+From the project root, run:

-Run `make install-tools` from the project root to install development tools.
+`make install-tools` to install development tools.

-Run `make format` from the project root to format all Go files in accordance with linter standards.
+`make format` to format all Go files in accordance with linter standards.

-Run `make lint` from the project root to run the linters.
+`make lint` to run the linters.

 ## To Do
 * Create a workstack — there are quite a few things could go in here, such as workers